ecmwf/open-ecpds/README.md

 Additionally, you can find the OpenECPDS options for various editors at this link: [OpenECPDS Options](Options.md).
 This documentation outlines the configurable options available in the OpenECPDS editors, helping users to customize their experience and optimize their workflow effectively.

+In addition to these technical resources, a comprehensive OpenECPDS Presentation Poster is also available: [OpenECPDS Poster](Poster.pdf).

+This poster provides an accessible, high-level overview of the system, including its purpose, key features and architecture.
+It also includes visual diagrams, usage statistics, and long-term trends to help new users, partners, and stakeholders quickly understand what OpenECPDS does, who it serves, and how it supports large-scale data acquisition and dissemination.
+It is an ideal entry point for anyone discovering the platform or looking for a concise summary of its capabilities.

 ## Notes

 ![GraalVM](https://img.shields.io/badge/GraalVM-25.0.0-brightgreen)